DocumentWDP-7

 E.Auth.Token.001 ← Unique

-Implementation Requirement: Namespace owners MUST ensure codes don't collide within their boundary.
+Implementation Requirement: Namespace owners MUST ensure that codes do not collide within their boundary.

 6.2 Across Namespaces (PERMITTED)

-The same error code structure MAY appear in different namespaces with different meanings.
+The same error code structure MAY appear in different namespaces with distinct meanings.

 Namespace: auth_lib